nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

     To be able to manage other clusters or a group of clusters, you will need to register this cluster to ``https://console.redhat.com/openshift/`` web interface

 #.
-Go through the following important components and make a note of the following details (you will need this information for your validation exercise):
+Go through the following important components and make a note of the following details

    .. list-table::
      :widths: 25 30 30 30